-Official City Council Meeting Agenda Materials can be accessed at the City Council Tab.
+Official City Council Meeting Agenda Materials can be accessed by clicking here or at the City Council Tab.
+Complete City Council Agenda Packet hard copies are available at the Administration Counter at City Hall.
 The City of Gridley is proud of our strong tradition of providing the highest possible levels of transparency....Read More

 Have you ever wanted to get involved and make a difference by helping your neighbors and friends?
 If so, consider becoming a Gridley Volunteer Firefighter!

 The City of Gridley is a combination Fire Department with full-time CAL FIRE Firefighters and Gridley area citizen Volunteer Firefighters.
 Our Volunteers meet regularly for training.
 Training is done cooperatively with Butte County Fire and includes all basic firefighting skills: first aid, ladders, breathing apparatus use, hose streams, vehicle extrication, etc. This ongoing training is in addition to the initial basic operations training course.